unsung88/centos7-dev-env/README.md

 ## Known Issues
 * Sometimes VMware Fusion does not launch the new VM - ctrl+C the Vagrant up command and try it again
+* copy/Paste is not working from Host to Fusion console